 State University of New York police officers must meet all of the hiring and training standards in New York State for police officers.
-The officers must have completed a minimum of 60 credit hours of college, pass a state civil service test for consideration for appointment, meet stringent physical and psychological testing requirements, and successfully complete a thorough background investigation.
+The officers must have completed a minimum of 60 credit hours of college, pass a state civil service test for consideration for appointment, meet stringent physical and psychological testing requirements, and successfully complete a thorough background investigation in compliance with the Professional Policing Act of 2021.
 All officers must have completed a basic police officer training program approved by the New York State Department of Criminal Justice Services under the Bureau for Municipal Police.
-In addition, University Police Officers undergo continuous training throughout their entire career to maintain and upgrade their skills.
-Officer's conduct foot, bicycle, mounted horse, and vehicular patrols on the campus 24 hours a day, 365 days a year.
+In addition, University Police Officers undergo continuous training throughout their entire career to maintain and enhance their skills.
+Officer's conduct patrols by foot, bicycle, horse, and vehicular on the campus 24 hours a day, 365 days a year.